docker/docs/content/manuals/desktop/install/msi/faq.md

 > [!NOTE]
 >
-> After adding a new user to the `docker-users` group, they must log out and log back in for the changes to take effect.
+> After adding a new user to the `docker-users` group, the user must sign out and then sign back in for the changes to take effect.